MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production-content.md

 - *SUSE-Linux-only* **SBD (STONITH Block Device)** - using one or three additional VMs which serve as iSCSI exports of a small block device, which is accessed regularly by the actual cluster member VMs, two (A)SCS/ERS VMs in this cluster pool.
 The VMs use these SBD mounts to cast votes and thus achieve quorum for cluster decisions.
 The architecture contained on this page does NOT contain the 1 or 3 additional SBD VMs.
 RedHat does not support any SBD implementations in Azure and thus this option is only available to SUSE SLES operating system.
 - **Azure Fence Agent.** Without utilizing additional VMs, Azure management API is used for regular checks for VM availability.

 Guides linked within the NFS tier section contain the necessary steps and design for respective cluster choice.
-Third party Azure certified cluster managers can be also utilized to provide high availability of the SAP Central Services.
+Third party Azure certified cluster managers can be also utilized to provide high availability of the SAP central services.

 **SAP application servers pool.** Two or more application servers where high availability is achieved by load-balancing requests through SAP message server or web dispatchers.
 Each application server is independent and there is no network load balancing required for this pool of VMs.